 Financial professionals participating in this course are invited to digest the information and then take the test at the end.
 To enhance the learning experience, the module is delivered using clear language, charts, a video and case studies.
-Each of the eight chapters takes around 15 minutes to read.
+Each of the eight chapters takes up to 15 minutes to read.

 Environmental, social and governance (ESG) factors